 Share this Page

-Plans by Adani to expand the existing terminal would increase capacity by another 70 million tonnes and an additional terminal proposed by GVK would add a further 60 million tonnes.
+Plans by Adani to expand the existing terminal would increase capacity by another 70 million tonnes.

 The expansion would enable Adani to ship coal from its proposed Carmichael mega coal mine in the Galilee.
 If built, Carmichael would be the largest coal mine in Australia.
 As if the massive increase in coal ship traffic through the Great Barrier Reef wasn’t dangerous enough, the coal would eventually be burned, driving climate change, the single biggest threat to the future of our struggling Reef.